armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.deployment/tasks.before/scaleManifest.md

 ## Example Policy

-This policy prevents scaling a deployment or replicaset in a production account to have <1 replica.
+This policy prevents scaling a deployment or replicaset in a production account to have <2 replicas.

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.deployment.tasks.before.scaleManifest